 This articulating ladder is worth every penny – we splurged and bought ourselves the exact model because Hubby and I are both afraid of heights (although one of us has been sky diving and so that someone has to clean the gutters because you can’t pretend to be scared of ladders and then jump from a plane).
 It’s been handy for accessing the roof, reaching the smoke detector on our 13 foot ceiling, and so many others tasks that make my heart skip a beat.
 It’s so sturdy and really versatile, transforming into eight different positions, like a stairway scaffold – genius!

-Fiber Fix, a handy little product that can mend anything from shovels to hockey sticks and eek out a little more life out of whatever 100 year old shovel or fishing rod he won't let go of.
+Looking for something funny to gift with a larger present?
+Coax Dad to trade in the duct tape for Fiber Fix, a handy little product that can mend anything from shovels to hockey sticks and eek out a little more life out of whatever 100 year old shovel or fishing rod he won’t let go of.

 I was sent a sample of this stuff and it’s so handy to keep around for making emergency repairs – with a more permanent hold than duct tape.
 It’s a one time use product, so go ahead and toss a few packages in your cart.